Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 <!-- Transitions -->

-transition-all, duration-200, hover:opacity-80Look at your AI-generated codebase.
-You will find these classes in every component.
-The AI is not wrong to use them — they are correct and produce functional UIs.
-The problem is that every AI uses them in the same combination, producing the same visual output.
+transition-all, duration-200, hover:opacity-80Open your own AI-generated codebase and you'll find these in nearly every component.
+The AI isn't wrong to use them — they produce functional, accessible UIs.
+The problem is that every AI reaches for the same combination, so they all converge on the same visual output.
+This is the mechanism behind the broader pattern in why every AI-generated website looks the same.

 Why AI reaches for the same classes